 - Current registered students, or groups of students - Students recently registered with the university (see para.
-1.5.4 below)
+1.5.4 below) 'Students' includes those registered on apprenticeships.
 Where complaints are made by groups of students, all students must sign the complaint.
 It is often useful in such circumstances to nominate one or two students to progress the complaint on behalf of the group.